stasgm/docker-jenkings/readme.md

 ### Unlocking Jenkins

   1. Browse to <http://localhost:8081> and wait until the Unlock Jenkins page appears.
-  2. From the Jenkins console log output, copy the automatically-generated alphanumeric password (between the 2 sets of asterisks).
+  2. From the Jenkins console log output (`docker logs <containter id>`), copy the automatically-generated alphanumeric password (between the 2 sets of asterisks).
   3. On the Unlock Jenkins page, paste this password into the Administrator password field and click Continue.

 ---